ivandelic/how-can-you-run-weblogic-on-kubernetes-smoothly/README.md

-# How to Setup WebLogic Standard Edition on Kubernetes With WebLogic Operator and Nginx
+# How Can You Run WebLogic on Kubernetes Smoothly?

 WebLogic can fit nicely in the cloud-native landscape nowadays, with the help of [WebLogic Kubernetes Operator](https://oracle.github.io/weblogic-kubernetes-operator/).
 How to set up WebLogic Domain in Kubernetes?
 How to containerize the domain?
 How to scale?
 Continue reading and explore highlights of WLS on k8s, together with a toolset that will make your ops manageable.

 You can use one of the following methods for domain generation:
-- Domain in PV
+- Domain Home in K8s Persisten Volume
 - Domain Home in Image
 - Model in Image